Joshua-Burdick/Joshua-Burdick/README.md

 ### Hi there, I'm Joshua Burdick! 👋

 - 💻 Computer Science and Math major at SNHU
-- :hammer_and_wrench: Recently I've been exploring web development
+- 🖱SWE @ Intellibus
-- 🌱 I’m currently learning mobile development and Vue 3
+- :hammer_and_wrench: Recently I've been exploring computer networks
 - 📫 How to reach me: joshua.burdick2@gmail.com

 <br><br>